Narsee Monjee College of Commerce and Economics

-Narsee Monjee College of Commerce and Economics (also known as NM College) is a premier college for commerce and economics affiliated to University of Mumbai.
-The college was established in 1964 by Shri Vile Parle Kelavani Mandal.
-It was awarded a re-accreditation 'A' grade and 3.42 GPA in the first cycle assessment conducted by the National Assessment and Accreditation Council.
-The college has been consistently ranked among the top colleges for commerce and economics education in India.
+Narsee Monjee College of Commerce and Economics (NMCCE) is a premier private college for commerce and economics located in Vile Parle, Mumbai, Maharashtra, India.
+Established in 1964, the college is affiliated with the University of Mumbai and is managed by the Shri Vile Parle Kelavani Mandal (SVKM), a charitable trust aimed at promoting quality education.
+It offers undergraduate, postgraduate, and doctoral programmes in commerce, management, and economics, and has consistently ranked among the top commerce institutions in India.
+It was awarded a re-accreditation 'A' grade and 3.42 GPA in the first cycle assessment conducted by the National Assessment and Accreditation Council and has been granted autonomous status by the University Grants Commission (UGC).

 The college follows the curriculum laid down by the University of Mumbai.

 Library

 I. J. Patel library covers a total area of 7400 sq. ft. divided in two floors.
 The college has a library with a capacity of more than 300 students.
 The library is equipped with Wi-Fi connectivity, UGC Network Resource Center and OPAC (Online Public Access Catalogue).
 The library has an institutional membership of the British Council Library, Indian Commerce Association and Maharashtra Economic Development Council.
 The college keeps the library open Monday to Saturday from 7:00 a.m. until 7:00 p.m.